ducakar/openzone/README.md

 ### `build.sh` [clean | conf | build] ###

-Configures and/or builds for all supported platforms (see `platforms` array is the scrips) in the `build` directory.
-One of the following parameters must be given (`build` is assumed if run without parameters):
+Configures and/or builds for all supported platforms (see `platforms` array is the scrip) in the `build` directory.
+The following parameters may be given (`build` is assumed if none):

     * `clean`: delete all builds
     * `conf`: delete all builds and configure (but not build) them anew